 Copyrights are registered with the Copyright Office of the Library of Congress.
 The majority of works created after 1977 will enjoy copyright protection for the entire duration of the author’s life, plus another 70 years.
 For works that were created anonymously or under a pseudonym/ pseudonym for hire, the copyright lasts 95 years from date of first publication or 120 years from the date the work was created (whichever first expires).

-Contact the Florida trademark, copyright and patent attorneys at The Chidolue Law Firm, serving Orlando and Lake Mary, by calling (407) 995-6567 or email us.
+Contact the Florida trademark and copyright attorneys at The Chidolue Law Firm, by calling (407) 995-6567 or email us.
+We serve Intellectual Property clients all over metro Orlando, Florida and the United States.